-With many people joining the job hunt this month, Lumina Search's Managing Director Anne Fenton offers her advice for executives on the move.
+Lumina Search's Managing Director Anne Fenton offers her advice for executives on the hunt for a new job.

 Finding a new job is a common start to the New Year for many thousands of people in the UK.
 In the time-honoured tradition of scrolling through LinkedIn alerts, checking through the weekly newsletters and trade publications and arranging numerous cups of coffees with business colleagues, family and friends – the ritual is familiar.